dij0s/PETAL/thesis/bachelor_thesis.typ

 With the output of the intent router agent properly defined, the two cases which lead to the need for clarification are either an explicit request for clarification due to ambiguity or missing information.

 Those two cases are both handled at once as a language model is prompted with the user's query and missing fields to generate and stream a response inquiring for further information or clarification (#ref(<ai_agent_design>), transition 3).
-The interfaces are illustrated in the #ref(<clarify_query_design>) below:
+The interfaces are illustrated in the #ref(<clarify_query_design>):
 #figure(image("figs/clarify_query_design.svg", width: 80%), caption: "Clarify query, interfaces")<clarify_query_design>

-In the following turn, the newly provided information is merged with the previously deduced intent as designed and presented in the section #ref(<intent_router>, supplement: it => it.body).
+In the following turn, the newly provided information is merged with the previously deduced intent as designed and presented in the #ref(<intent_router>).

 This task is supported by both #ref(<clarify_query_system_prompt>) and #ref(<clarify_query_user_prompt>).